 - Make sure you meet all of the eligibility criteria before you submit an application.

 - Complete the application in its entirety.
 Don't leave any item blank.
-Make a note on the application why it may not apply to you or indicate "Not Applicable."
+If something does not apply to you, make a note on the application as to why or indicate "Not Applicable".

 - Follow directions and provide everything that is requested.

 - Write a concise essay.
 Be as personal and specific as possible.
 Be creative.